-MEAL APPLICATIONS FOR FREE/REDUCED MEALS WILL BE AVAILABLE ELECTRONICALLY STARTING 2018-19 SCHOOL YEAR.
+MEAL APPLICATIONS FOR FREE/REDUCED MEALS ARE NOW AVAILABLE ELECTRONICALLY FOR THE 2019-20 SCHOOL YEAR.

 Your students may qualify for meal benefits based on your household size and income or if you receive CalFresh, CalWorks or FDPIR benefits or you have foster children.